karmat75/NetDaemonv3-EpgApp/README.md

 # Using
 1. Clone and open this repository in Visual Studio or Visual Studio Code
-2. Rename appsettings.example.json and edit for your needs (Sections: HomeAssistant, Mqtt)
+2. Rename *appsettings.example.json* to *appsettings.json* and edit for your needs (Sections: HomeAssistant, Mqtt)
 3. Check [EpgApp/apps/Epg/Epg.yaml](/EpgApp/apps/Epg/Epg.yaml) and add or remove channels
 4. After start some sensors for choosen channels will be created in Home Assistant.
 You can search for in Settings/Devices & Services/Entities by the definied `SensorPrefix` in your [Epg.yaml](/EpgApp/apps/Epg/Epg.yaml) file.